General Admission Policy

 Admissions Policy

-To qualify for admission, applicants must meet the below-listed criteria.
+To qualify for admission, applicants must meet the following criteria.

-- For doctoral programs, applicants must present official transcript evidence of receipt of a four-year bachelor’s degree (or its equivalent) and a master’s degree of appropriate length from a regionally-accredited higher education institution.
+- For doctoral programs, applicants must present official transcript evidence of receipt of a four-year bachelor’s degree (or its equivalent) and a master’s degree of appropriate length from a regionally accredited institution of higher education.

 - SOE’s admissions policy stipulates that evidence of an earned bachelor’s degree or higher-level degree is required from an institution of good standing and comparable to a degree from Johns Hopkins University, both in the distribution of academic subject matter and scholarship achievement.

-- JHU SOE has the authority to determine whether another institution is of comparable or acceptable standing; in general, national or regional accreditation for U.S. institutions and authorization by a national higher education authority for international institutions is considered acceptable.
+- JHU SOE has the authority to determine whether another institution is of comparable or acceptable standing.

-- All applicants with degrees in-progress during the application review period are required, if admitted, to complete and confer their degree before the start of their first semester enrolled.
-Applicants who fail to submit a proof of final degree conferral before the start of the program will be administratively withdrawn from the program.
+- All applicants with in-progress degrees at the point of admission are required to complete and confer their degree before the start of their first semester enrolled.
+Applicants who fail to submit proof of final degree conferral before the program's start date will be administratively withdrawn from the program.

-Note: In exceptional circumstances, the School of Education may consider admitting an applicant whose GPA falls below a 3.0 GPA.
-Applicants with a sub-3.0 GPA must demonstrate other qualities that suggest they can succeed in a given academic program.
+Note: In exceptional circumstances, the School of Education may consider admitting an applicant whose GPA falls below 3.0.
+Applicants with a GPA below 3.0 must demonstrate other qualities that suggest they can succeed in a given academic program.

 Official records of undergraduate and, where applicable, graduate transcripts must be mailed or delivered through the issuing institution's electronic transcript delivery service to the Office of Admissions.
 At the same time, other application materials—the essay, CV/ résumé, and signed letters of recommendation—can be uploaded electronically into the online application.